Facts About Children's

 - Children’s Hospital, which features 303 beds most in private rooms.
 Of those beds, 54 are in the level IV Newborn Intensive Care Unit (NICU).The hospital also features a Cardiac Intensive Care Unit; a Neuro Intensive Care Unit; and a Level I pediatric trauma center which serves three states; a critical care transport team via ambulance, helicopter*, and fixed-wing airplane;

-- Eight Regional Outpatient Centers that provide specialty care around the Beltway;
+- Eight Regional Outpatient Centers that provide specialty care around around the region, including an Ambulatory Surgery Center;

 - The largest primary care program in the District of Columbia, including seven health centers and three mobile units, as well as several owned pediatric practices throughout the area;

-- Children’s National Health Network with more than 900 affiliated pediatricians;
+- Children’s National Health Network with 400 affiliated pediatricians;

 - Several Research Institutes, including the Sheikh Zayed Institute for Pediatric Surgical Innovation, the Heart Institute, the Brain Tumor Institute, the Gilbert Family Neurofibromatosis Institute, and our flagship Children’s Research Institute, a national leader in translational, basic, clinical, and community research programs;